-The Division for Historic Preservation of the Office of Parks, Recreation and Historic Preservation (OPRHP) and Landmarks Preservation Commission (LPC) have indicated that there are no archaeological concerns within the Development Site, where in-ground impacts would occur.
+The Division for Historic Preservation of the Office of Parks, Recreation and Historic Preservation (OPRHP) and LPC have indicated that there are no archaeological concerns within the Development Site, where in-ground impacts would occur.
 Therefore, in the future, either with or without the Proposed Actions, there would be no impacts to archaeological resources, and no further analysis of archaeological resources is warranted.

-OPRHP has indicated that the Development Site contains an S/NRHP-eligible architectural resource, the CUNY Hunter College Brookdale Campus, which is proposed to be demolished in order to construct the Proposed Project.
+The OPRHP has indicated that the Development Site contains an S/NRHP-eligible architectural resource, the CUNY Hunter College Brookdale Campus, which is proposed to be demolished in order to construct the Proposed Project.
 Under the State Historic Preservation Act, demolition of a historic resource is an Adverse Impact that triggers the requirement for an Alternatives Analysis to identify alternatives that would avoid or minimize the Adverse Impact.
 The requested Alternatives Analysis is being prepared by the project sponsors.
 If the Alternatives Analysis determines that the Adverse Impact cannot be avoided or minimized, then mitigation measures will be developed in consultation with OPRHP and LPC and undertaken as part of the Proposed Project.
 The mitigation measures will be stipulated in a Letter of Resolution to be developed by the project sponsors in conjunction with OPRHP and LPC.

 None of the architectural resources within the Study Area are within 90 feet of the Development Site, and, as such, the Proposed Actions should not have any construction impacts on these architectural resources that could require a Construction Protection Plan (CPP).
+As the Proposed Actions progress and the new SPARC building campus design is finalized, any potential indirect impacts to the architectural resources within the Study Area may need to be reassessed and possible mitigation actions undertaken to avoid potential Adverse Impacts.